top of page

 delicate stemware?

-You don't need to wait for your stemware to air dry anymore.
-With DryMeister, you no longer need to worry about breaking a glass drying with a towel.
+With DryMeister, you no longer need to worry about breaking a glass from drying with a towel.
 Plus, drying the inside of your stemware immediately after washing helps prevent water spots from forming.

 "Air drying your glasses on top of a rack (or even just your counter) increases the risk of water spots forming.
 I strongly recommend drying your stemware immediately by hand after washing rather than just letting it drip dry itself."